sacielo/markdown-cv/index.md

 `2020-Today`
 - Python on Intel hardware<br>
 Vendor-provided distributions for python can greatly enhance performance and parallelism with mininal user effort.
 In the case of the [yt-project](https://yt-project.org/doc/index.html) for simulation post-processing, the workflow I developed for **Intel CPUs** is now acknowledged in the [official documentation](https://yt-project.org/doc/installing.html#intel-distribution-for-python).
-More recently, I targeted Intel GPUs with the [Intel Data Parallel Extensions for Python ](https://intelpython.github.io/DPEP/main/), yieldng up to **tenfold speedup over CPUs** with no code changes (in prep).
+More recently, I targeted Intel GPUs with the [Intel Data Parallel Extensions for Python ](https://intelpython.github.io/DPEP/main/), which culminated in the[ inclusion of the DPNP framework in the `npbench` suite](https://github.com/spcl/npbench) in 2025 (atricle in prep.).

 `2019-Today`
 - [VisIt](https://doku.lrz.de/visit-10746458.html) and [OSPRay](https://www.ospray.org/)<br>
 The scientific visualization software VisIt recently embedded Intel OSPRay as a very efficient CPU/GPU renderer for ray tracing.
-I maintain such service for LRZ users with direct contact and support of developers of both software.
+I maintain such service for LRZ users, **up to full machine scale** with direct contact and support of developers of both software.
 Especially VisIt, with its complex server/client GUI interface, **proved a challenging corner case** in software provisioning that is now an example of efficiency, well appreciated by users.

 ### Teaching
 `2022`